syncfusion-content/ej2-vue-docs/ej2-vue/accordion/getting-started.md

 ## Import Syncfusion<sup style="font-size:70%">&reg;</sup> CSS styles

-Add Accordion component's styles as given below in `<style>` section of the `App.vue` file.
+Add the Accordion component's styles as given below in `<style>` section of the `App.vue` file.

 In this article, the `Material` theme is applied using CSS styles, which are available in installed packages.
-The necessary `Material` CSS styles for the Accordion component and its dependents were imported into the `<style>` section of **src/App.vue** file.
+The necessary `Material` CSS styles for the Accordion component and its dependencies were imported into the `<style>` section of **src/App.vue** file.

 {% tabs %}
 {% highlight html tabtitle="~/src/app.vue" %}